techtraits/techtraits-blog/_posts/2014-07-07-Writing-your-first-Hadoop-Job.markdown

 }
 {% endcodeblock %}

 Our reduce setup takes all the emitted word, count pairs and adds the counts together for each word.
-All counts for the same word will go to a single reducer node so that we get the final count for the word in one location.
+All counts for the same word will go to a single reducer node so that we get the final count for that word in one location.
 The code for the reducer is shown below; we implement the Reducer interface's reduce method.
 This method gets called with a Key which is the word and an iterator over the values which are the counts.
 We then re-emit the same word with the summation of its counts.
 Initially all the counts will be 1 as this is what our Mappers emit but the reduce step works iteratively.
 The outputs of a set of reduce invocations are again reduced and emitted until each key is reduced to a single value.
 The need for this repeated reduction arises because the various mappers will complete their tasks at different times and send their result to the reducer.
 The reducer does not have a complete picture at this point and therefore just summarizes the data it has so far and relies on subsequent reductions to complete the algorithm.
 The source for the Reduce class can be found [here](https://raw.githubusercontent.com/techtraits/hadoop-wordcount/master/src/main/java/com/techtraits/hadoop/wordcount/map/Reduce.java).

 {% codeblock  Reduce Class lang:java %}
 public class Reduce extends MapReduceBase implements